espocrm/documentation/docs/administration/log.md

   ],
 ```

+It's possible to specify either a handler class name or loader class name.
-A loader class can be used for instantiating a handler class.
+A loader class instantiates a handler class.
 This allows to initialize constructor parameters for a handler.
+It can be helpful if you need to pass some object to the handler constructor.
 It's possible to pass dependencies to a loader class.

 Note: By specifying `handlerList` in the config, the default handler stops from being used.